 As oil prices rose in the 1980s-90s, Yugoslavia's economy began to suffer.
-Unemployment rates reached 17% by 1986, the highest in Europe, as inflation soared from 150% annually in impacts, with inflation rates ballooning to 1,500% in 1993, GDP decreasing by 1/3, and unemployment reaching 20% by the late 1990s.
+Unemployment rates reached 17% by 1986, the highest in Europe, as inflation soared from 150% annually in ballooning to 1,500% in 1993, GDP decreasing by 1/3, and unemployment reaching 20% by the late 1990s.
 Overall, the war cost Croatia an estimated \$37 billion.

-1987 to 1.950% in 1989.
-As the economy collapsed, foreign debt skyrocketed and living standards Yugoslavia across declined.
-Nevertheless.
-1 of as Yugoslavia's more developed regions.
-Croatia remained less affected by the crisis than other republics.
+1987 to 1,950% in 1989.
+As the economy collapsed, foreign debt skyrocketed and living standards across Yugoslavia declined.
+Nevertheless, as 1 of Yugoslavia's more developed regions, Croatia remained less affected by the crisis than other republics.

-After declaring independence in 1991 (see p.
-13 of History and Myth), Croatia began the transition to a free-market system.
-However, this process was delayed by the events of the Homeland War (see p.
-13 of History and Myth).
-The conflict had significant negative economic
+After declaring independence in 1991 (see History and Myth), Croatia began the transition to a free-market system.
+However, this process was delayed by the events of the Homeland War (see History and Myth).
+The conflict had significant negative economic impacts, with inflation rates

 Nevertheless, with aid from the World Bank, the European Bank for Reconstruction and Development, and the International Monetary Fund, the economy began to recover slowly.
-By the early 2000s.
-GDP had returned to prewar levels, with GDP growth averaging over 4.5% annually from 2001-07.
-However, the 2008-09 global financial crisis sent Croatia into a 6-year recession. durina which GDP dropped bv 13% and unemployment rates doubled.
-Yet with increased tourism, rising private consumption, and accession to the European Union (EU) (see p.
-14 of History and Myth), the economy began growing again at the end of 2014.
+By the early 2000s, GDP had returned to prewar levels, with GDP growth averaging over 4.5% annually from 2001-07.
+However, the 2008-09 global financial crisis sent Croatia into a 6-year recession. durina which GDP dropped bv 13% unemployment rates doubled.
+Yet with increased tourism, rising private consumption, and accession to the European Union (EU) (see History and Myth), the economy began growing again at the end of 2014.

 Today, Croatia's economy is among the strongest of the former Yugoslav republics, it has slowly recovered from the 2008-09 crisis.
-GDP grew by 10.4% and 6.2% in 2021 and 2022 respectively.
-Between 2013-22, the unemployment rate dropped from 19.8% to 6.8%, while the poverty rate increased, reaching 18.5% in 2022 and up from 7.3% in 2013.
+GDP grew by 6.2% in 2022 and 3.1% in 2023.
+Between 2013-23, the unemployment rate dropped from 19.8% to 6.3%, while the poverty rate increased, reaching 20.7% in 2023, up from 7.3% in 2013.

 Despite this progress, Croatia faces serious economic challenges.
 Its growth rate is low, primarily due to low productivity and inefficient utilization of human capital.
-With low birth rates and high emigration rates (see p.
-1 of Political and Social Relations), Croatia struggles to attract and retain labor and has the EU's fourth lowest labor participation rate.
-In recent years, Croatia has seen a significant increase in youth unemployment, which reached 18% in 2022.
+With low birth rates and high emigration rates (see Political and Social Relations), Croatia struggles to attract and retain labor and has the EU's fourth lowest labor participation rate.
+In recent years, Croatia has seen a significant increase in youth unemployment, which reached 19% in 2023.